eisopux/checker-framework-vscode/README.md

 ### Test local language server or checkerframework:

 You can use your local checker-framework and language server.
-Update the appropriate field in `.vscode/settings.json` with your custom path.
+Update the appropriate field in `.vscode/settings.json` with your custom path like the following example.
 ```json
 {
     "checker-framework.frameworkPath": "/path/to/custom/framework",